 Creating a right relationship with Grandmother Moon is imperative if you are planning on living your life by the moon.
 It’s not enough to simply “google” when the new and full moons are.
 Go outside and look at the moon.
 Track her journey through the sky.
 Take notes.
 See what she teaches you.
 Listen.

-In Rhythm School priestess training, tracking the moon and living by her cycles is a year-round practice and traditional requirement of priestesses.
+In the Mystery School, tracking the moon and living by her cycles is a year-round practice and traditional requirement of priestesses.
 The energies of the cosmos, nature, and the unseen world are linked to what happens in our modern world, and it is our responsibility to create relationships with them so that we can co-create together.